Stay with Me (Erasure song): Critical reception

-Larry Flick from Billboard felt 'Stay with Me' stands among the duo's "most enchanting and hitworthy recordings to date."
+Larry Flick from Billboard magazine felt 'Stay with Me' stands among the duo's "most enchanting and hitworthy recordings to date."
 He noted that the music "blends delicate music-box-like keyboards with Andy Bell's gorgeous, theatrical vocal performance", and added further that "this ballad soars to a beautiful conclusion, as Bell is surrounded by a gospel choir that adds spiritual depth to the song's sweet, romantic lyrics."
 Ross Jones from The Guardian named it "one of their best; a salty slowie more beautiful than this world deserves."
 David Hemingway of Melody Maker called it "a fairly simple ballad juxtaposed with understated squiggly-sguiggy plink-plonk effects that are just slightly and intentionally 'synthetic' or 'artificial'" and added that it's "oddly, vaguely, endearing in its refusal to rock/pop out, in its almost wilful ordinariness".
 Pan-European magazine Music & Media wrote, "The question is which version are you going to air?
 ACE is best advised to take the Guitar Mix of the sad love song, EHR won't have problems with the electronic Flow Mix, while "dance" can do the rest."

 Music Week gave it three out of five, naming it "a delicate but powerful electronic ballad, produced by the Orb's Thomas Fehlmann."
 Paul Gorman added that the "slow-burning" song "is heard best in context, where Clarke's churchy keyboard patterns are played against a classic, impassioned performance by Bell."
 Angela Lewis of NME noted the "leaden-paced, tinsel and twinkle thang could be a dozy Christmas ballad", with Bell's "words of love" being "as lust free as his voice".
 She continued, "Nowadays, Erasure still stroke the synth-pop handbook, but their plink-plonkery is dated, and one bets they couldn't honestly put hand on heart and pronounce they care as much as they used to."
 Another NME editor, Paul Moody, described it as "a boomy, gloomy ballad for three minutes, [then] untwines into a six-minute opus which closes with the ebb'n'flow of the tide (plus a nod to the Human League's 'Louise' along the way)".
 A reviewer from People Magazine wrote, "Thanks to an emphasis on gorgeous torch tunes like 'Rock Me Gently' and 'Stay with Me', lead singer Andy Bell's always operatic vocals take on a newfound luster".
 Mark Sutherland from Smash Hits gave it three out of five, saying, "This isn't one of their better efforts: a drama-queen ballad that takes far too long to get going and then conks out just as the engine starts revving."